hupratt/hupratt/README.md

 ### Hi there 👋

-- 🌱 I'm currently going through Comptia linux+ cert material to pass the cert
+- 🌱 I'm currently going through Comptia linux+ and network+ material
 - 🌱 Reading about entrepreneurship and security
 - 🌱 Compiling thoughts on my blogs